Om

 These stone nests grow, housing hundreds, then thousands of sun-watchers.
 Each new construction is a manifestation of the Earth’s own longing, a physical expression of its ceaseless reach towards the heavens.
 Solar temples, observatories, and monuments dot the landscape, each one a focused beam of intention aimed at the distant, beloved star.

 Gradually, imperceptibly, the Earth realizes its new purpose.
 These fragile, fleeting beings are to be its arrow, aimed at the distant, beloved sun.
 But the nocking of this cosmic bow occurs with maddening lethargy.
-Each human advancement - wheel, writing, mathematics - unfolds in extreme slow motion, a frame-by-frame exposition of progress.
+Each human advancement - language, writing, mathematics - unfolds in extreme slow motion, a frame-by-frame exposition of progress.

 Then, deep within its crust, the Earth feels a stirring.
 Ancient sunlight, trapped and transformed through eons, lies waiting.
 Coal, oil, gas - fuel for the arrow’s flight.
 As humanity taps into this wellspring of potential, a new surge of energy propels Earth’s latest creation skyward.

 Yet even as energy floods the human realm, time continues to decelerate.
 Cities bloom like time-lapse flowers, but to the Earth, each skyscraper rises with the pace of stalagmites.
 Machines multiply and evolve, but their frantic motions appear as slow as the drift of continents.
+Airplanes bring humans, insects and microbes into a duration almost as long as the day, and the Earth starts to forget about night and coldness, it holds the sun steady above it, its awareness travelling around the Earth almost fast enough to forget there is anything else.

+The Earth watches, time slowing to an unbearable crawl.
+A single object falls from the sky.
+An experiment with forces beyond the Earths comprehension, beyond any comprehension, nothing on Earth had ever before tapped this particular wellspring.
 The flash comes first, a miniature sun blossoming in the atmosphere.
-The Earth feels the searing light through millions of human eyes, each perception a distinct thread in a tapestry of awe and horror.
+The Earth feels the searing light through millions of human eyes.
 Then, one by one, those threads of consciousness begin to unravel.
-A million minds go dark in excruciatingly slow succession, their final thoughts echoing into oblivion.
+A hundred thousand minds go dark, their final thoughts echoing into oblivion.

+The Earth spreads its consciousness thin, stretching across a world transformed by conflict.
+It tinkers with the tools left over from its tantrum.
 A collective obsession takes hold, millions of minds united in pursuit of a singular goal.
 The Earth channels this fervor, focusing the ingenuity of its human children into the creation of ever more advanced machines.
 It watches as computers evolve from room-sized calculators to more compact, powerful systems.
 Rocket engines are refined, guidance systems perfected, and materials tested to their limits.

 T minus nine.
 A million plans crystallize simultaneously across the planet’s surface.
 In launch control centers, on ships at sea, and in tracking stations around the globe, countless tiny actions converge.
 Switches are flipped, dials adjusted, and final checks completed with meticulous precision.
 Each minuscule event feels monumental, pregnant with possibility.

 T minus eight.
 Emotion swells like a tidal wave across the Earth’s being.
 Doubt creeps in, a cold shadow questioning whether this impossible dream can ever be realized.
 Yet hope burns brighter still, a fire stoked by billions of years of longing.
-The Earth’s attention narrows, focusing on each minute detail of its creation - every transistor, every drop of synthetic fuel, every weld-line, every line of code.
-Each component a testament to its unwavering desire, each imperfection a potential point of failure.

 Debris rains down upon the scorched launch site, each fragment’s journey mapped in the Earth’s perception.
 In the aftermath, a profound silence settles over the planet, vast and empty.
 But beneath the quiet, determination stirs.
 The Earth knows it must dream again, plan again, build again.
 A million lives, a billion lives will carry these dreams forward.
 Each human birth a new chance, each generation a fresh attempt.